xenit-eu/dynamic-extensions-for-alfresco/README.md

 Dynamic Extensions is developed and tested against:

+* Alfresco Enterprise 4.1
+* Alfresco Enterprise 4.2

+Dynamic Extensions is also known to work on:

+* Alfresco Enterprise 4.0
 * Alfresco Community 4.0
 * Alfresco Community 4.2

-Dynamic Extensions is also known to work on the Enterprise editions.

-* Alfresco Enterprise 4.0
-* Alfresco Enterprise 4.1
-* Alfresco Enterprise 4.2

 Dynamic Extensions also works with older versions of Alfresco, but some features are not supported.

 * Alfresco Community 3.4.
-(Known issue <a href="https://github.com/lfridael/dynamic-extensions-for-alfresco/issues/56">#56</a>)
+(Known issue <a href="https://github.com/laurentvdl/dynamic-extensions-for-alfresco/issues/56">#56</a>)

 Example extension code
 ----------------------